vedashruta/learn-go/README.md

 - The `[...]` notation tells the compiler to determine the array size based on the highest index provided.
 - In this case, `4: 10` means the array should have at least 5 elements (index `4` is the last valid index).
 - The compiler infers the size as `5`, making `arr4` an array of type `[5]int`.
+- Elipsis determine the length of the array based on the number of initializers

 ### Memory Allocation